Should I Be a Marketing Major? Everything You Need to Know to Decide

 1Burning-Glass.com (analysis of 253,596 marketing degree jobs, Jan.
 01, 2018 - Dec.
 31, 2018.)

-2Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [information accessed January 30, 2019] www.bls.gov/ooh/.
-Salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
-This data does not represent starting salaries, and employment conditions in your area may vary.
+2Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [information accessed June 2022] www.bls.gov/ooh/.
+Employment conditions in your area may vary.